Tips for Finding the Best Seats in the Theatre

 The centre front of the first tier will usually be for the premium seats, as they tend to offer an unrestricted and complete view of the stage.

-We sometimes find that Dress Circle seats are better than the Stalls, as the steeper rake here means you are less likely to be obstructed by the person sitting in front, but this does depend on the theatre.
+💡We sometimes find that Dress Circle seats are better than the Stalls, as the steeper rake here means you are less likely to be obstructed by the person sitting in front.

 Balcony

-Only the larger theatres in the West End and other parts of London will have a Balcony.
-Located on the third tier, seat prices here will be a lot lower as the stage will be far back and far below you.
-You'll still be able to get a good albeit distant view of everything, and you will have no issues hearing too.
+You will still be able to get a good albeit distant view of everything, and you will have no issues hearing too.

 Seating Bands

-The most expensive seats in the house, you will normally pay a 15-30% premium to sit here.
+The most expensive seats in the house.
+You will normally pay a 15-30% premium to sit here for an unrestricted, perfect view.

-Will still usually offer a good but slightly restricted view with average or above-average seat prices
+These will usually offer a good but slightly restricted view with average or above-average seat prices.

 Checking Seats